SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-The Botanical Gardens are FREE for all visitors each morning between 7:30am to 9am.
+The Botanical Gardens are FREE for all visitors each morning between 7:30 am to 9 am.
 Admission is also free on the second Tuesday of each month, and on Thanksgiving, Christmas, and New Year's Day.
 Find more free admission days for local museums and attractions.

-One of the best ways to learn even more about the San Francisco Botanical Gardens is to take one of the daily free tours.
+One of the best ways to learn even more about the San Francisco Botanical Gardens is to take one of the free tours.
 The tour leaves the main gate at 1:30 pm on Monday, Wednesday, and Friday.

 The easiest way to get to the San Francisco Botanical Gardens is by entering Golden Gate Park from the south via 9th Avenue.
 The fastest way to this entrance from downtown San Francisco is by taking the N-Judah light rail train.

 You can pick up the train at any underground Muni stop along Market Street.
 Take the train to the 9th Avenue and Irving Street stop.
 This stop is just a block from this entrance into Golden Gate Park.

 Here's a map showing both the train stop and the San Francisco Botanical Gardens.

 Another option is to drive.
 There is usually plenty of parking in Golden Gate Park near the gardens.

 Comments?
 Questions?
 Suggestions?